Roboy/gelataio-boy/scooping_cv/README.md

 Note on the realsense r200:
 https://github.com/IntelRealSense/realsense-ros/issues/386
-Here is how to get the camera work with the old librealsense package version
+Here is how to get the camera work with the old librealsense package version -- if using ROS kinetic,
+`sudo apt-get install ros-kinetic-librealsense`
+and
+`sudo apt-get install ros-kinetic-realsense_camera`
+should work

 ## Example Usage